robinvenables/villadetara.com/content/posts/having-our-fingerprints-taken.md

 The Greek authorities came back and said that they required proof that the Deborah named on the marriage certificate was the same Deborah who was making this application.
 After some consultation with the UK Passport Office, we made a Freedom of Information request asking for the holder's name and number of all passports held by Deborah from the present back to the one prior to her name change.
 This too required an Apostille Seal.

 We met with Kostas this morning to check all the paperwork was correct and one of his colleagues took us to the Chania Immigration Office.
 Here the paperwork was checked again, our fingerprints were taken electronically and we were issued with temporary residency cards.
 We will be informed when our cards are ready for collection.

-## Update 19 April 2022

-Kostas told us back in December that our cards were ready.
-However, this was our first chance to collect them.
-The process did not require an appointment and was much quicker than the initial one; we just had to show our passports and the temporary cards were swapped for the new, permanent ones.

 [1]: https://www.gov.uk/get-document-legalised